 When it comes to hard shell jackets for backpacking, you really want to buy a rain jacket that has napoleon chest pockets aligned along your sternum instead of side pockets.
 Waist level side pockets are completely worthless because they’re going to be covered up by your hip belt.

-For example, I use the napoleon pockets on my Rab Momentum Jacket so much they act like extensions to my backpack.
+I use the napoleon pockets on my rain jacket so much they act like extensions to my backpack.
 I store hats, a map, balaclava, face mask, snacks, and gloves in them for easy access.
 This is very convenient when I’m frequently changing my hat and glove density during the day for temperature regulation in cooler weather and drizzle.

 While there are some jackets on the market that provide one chest pocket, I’d strongly recommend that you look for jackets that have two.
 Once you start using napoleon chest pockets, you’ll want as much front storage as possible.

 When buying technical rain gear, it’s important to distinguish between fashion and function.
 For some reason I can’t fathom, people like to wear gear branded with outdoor company logos (The North Face, for example), even though the garments are functionally sub-standard for backpacking use.
 If you are serious about going lightweight, or even just getting true value for your money, make sure that everything on your rain shell can be used when you are wearing a backpack.

 I think the Montbell tag line “Function is Beauty” sewn onto their clothing labels sums up my perspective on this.
 Side pockets aren’t functional, so I prefer to buy shells without them.

 If you’re on the market for a new rain jacket or windproof winter shell, I’d recommend that you take a look at jackets from Acr’Teryx, Rab, Montane, and Outdoor Research.
 All of these manufacturers have jackets that come with napoleon chest pockets.
 Here are a few examples:

 Rain Jackets without Chest Pockets